louigigr/AbuseIP-db-scanner/README.md

 # AbuseIP DB Scanner

-This is a **python3** script that will parse IP addresses from any file containg IP addresses and return relevant threat information using the AbuseIPDB API.
+This is a **python3** script that will parse any text file containg IP addresses and return relevant threat information using the AbuseIPDB API.

 # New Releases